wangziqi2013/wangziqi2013.github.io/_posts/2021-06-19-doppleganger.markdown

 decouples the tag array from the data array.
 The tag array is over-provisioned which allows more logical lines to be encoded, potentially increasing the logical size of the cache (although the paper evaluates a design that uses the same number of logical tags but a smaller data array for the purpose of resource and power saving).
+As in other deduplication designs, instead of enforcing a one-to-one correspondence between tag and data, it allows multiple tag entries to share the same data entry, thus saving the storage.